Santiago de Compostela derailment: Casualties and damage

 The train was carrying 218 passengers at the time of the crash.
 Out of the 218 passengers, there were 79 fatalities (at one point reported as 80 due to a misidentification of some remains) and the remaining 139 were injured.
 Among the dead there were twelve foreigners.
 One of the victims was Spanish journalist Enrique Beotas.
-All four of the crew, including train's two drivers, were injured but survived.
+All four of the crew, including the train's two drivers, were injured but survived.

 Reaction

 The regional government leader, Alberto Núñez Feijóo, remarked, "There are bodies lying on the railway track.
 It's a Dante-esque scene".
 About 320 Spanish national police were dispatched to the scene of the accident.
 Festivities planned for 25 July, which is a regional holiday, were cancelled.

 Prime Minister Mariano Rajoy called an emergency ministerial meeting, saying, "I want to express my affection and solidarity with the victims of the terrible train accident in Santiago."
 On 25 July, Rajoy visited the area and declared three days of national mourning.
 King Juan Carlos and Queen Sofía visited injured survivors in hospital at Santiago de Compostela.

 On 9 August, the Spanish government announced that there would be a nationwide review of all railway lines, their signalling and the route knowledge of train drivers.

-Exactly one year after the incident, a train on the same line and service was received with applause from local people and the relatives of the dead or injured ones in the crash.